 Who We Are

 We are the Rock Lake United Church Camp Society (a not-for-profit organization registered in the Province of British Columbia).
-We operate a Church Summer Camp and an eighty-two site Campground on the property known as Rock Lake Camp which is located in southeastern British Columbia two miles south of Highway #3 between the towns of Elko & Jaffray.
+We operate a Church Summer Camp and an eighty-three site Campground on the property known as Rock Lake Camp which is located in southeastern British Columbia two miles south of Highway #3 between the towns of Elko & Jaffray.
 Our camp is fully accredited by both the United Church of Canada and the British Columbia Camping Association.

 Situated in a rustic setting with its own private lake (Darling Lake on the map if you are looking to find us), the camp can accommodate up to 45 campers in 7 cabins.
 Each cabin during the junior camps has a trained Cabin Leader in with them.
 In addition to the campers’ cabins there is a large meeting hall, dining hall, hospital, outdoor chapel and leaders’ cabins.
 The camp has modern washhouse facilities.